junxit/us-congress-bills-110/metadata.md

 - 2007-02-15 — Introduced in Senate
 - 2007-02-15 — Read twice and referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2040-2042)
 - 2007-02-15 — Sponsor introductory remarks on measure.
 (CR S2039-2040)
+- 2007-03-28 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2007-04-10 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-50.
+- 2007-04-10 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-50.
+- 2007-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 112.